 The rapid growth of connected products presents not only numerous benefits to consumer businesses and their customers, but also increased cyber risk.
 That’s because many connected products rely on advanced technologies such as the cloud to store information, as well as on mobile payments to facilitate transactions.
 Along with the benefits of ever-increasing connectivity, cybersecurity vulnerabilities are growing more common as companies increase the points of entry to their systems, opening the door to breaches that can arise anywhere across the entire connected ecosystem—from consumers to third-party vendors.

-In our survey, we learned that executives are not confident about the security of connected products: 32 percent do not believe their cyber risk management program is effective in maintaining their strategy to develop and market connected products.
+In our survey, we learned that executives are not confident about the security of connected products: 32 per cent do not believe their cyber risk management programme is effective in maintaining their strategy to develop and market connected products.

 Operational risk can also be introduced by connected products.
 In an increasingly connected world, consumer business ecosystems are exposed to greater risk that a cyber incident can have a direct impact on core business operations.
 This may include impacts such as supply chain disruption, interruption of retail store sales, or e-commerce site malfunctions.
 As adoption of connected products goes up, so does dependence on the Internet of Things (IoT) in general—and, therefore, the cyber risk associated with it.
 Because of this, consumer businesses need to broaden their approach to cyber risk management from just data protection, risk avoidance, and incident response to ensuring sustainable operations.